By Brad Townsend

 - A 2016 DOE study found that R&D investments totaling $12 billion between 1976 and 2012 at the Office of Energy Efficiency and Renewable Energy, or EERE, yielded net economic benefits to the United States of $230 billion (in inflation-adjusted dollars) with an annual return on investment of 20 percent.

 - From 1976 to 1983, DOE invested roughly $2 million into researching low-emissivity windows that better insulate buildings and by the mid-1980s, industry investment into these windows had grown to $150 million.
 By 2000, these windows had already saved Americans more than $8 billion.

 - Research into high-efficiency diesel engines that began in the 1970s has likewise paid an enormous return on investment to the American taxpayer.
-From 1986 to 2007, investments totaling less than $931 million (adjusted for inflation) created more than $70 billion in economic benefits for the United States—a seemingly impossible return on investment of more than 7,000 percent.
+From 1986 to 2007, investments totaling less than $931 million (adjusted for inflation) created more than $70 billion in economic benefits for the United States—a seemingly impossible return of $70 for every dollar of taxpayer investment.

 - Much of the early research into lithium-ion batteries was conducted here in the United States and funded by taxpayers.
 Yet today, China, Japan, and South Korea represent 85 percent of global lithium-ion battery production capacity.
 The global market for these batteries is poised to grow from $29.68 billion in 2015 to $77.42 billion by 2024—a nearly $50 billion mid-term opportunity with even greater potential long-term.

 - The International Energy Agency estimates that by 2040, new nuclear will account for as much new global electric power generation as natural gas.
 The Department of Commerce projects that nuclear could generate more than $100 billion in American exports over the next decade.